Hamstoo/data-model/README.md

 ### Connect to Mongo DB with external client
 In order to connect to Mongo DB, please, download any client (for example [Compass](example https://www.mongodb.com/products/compass)) and set `mongodb://localhost:27017/hamstoo` as URL.
 There is no need to change other settings as for now.

 In order to connect to Staging Mongo DB, please, create a new security group and specify your IP in the TCP rule for 27017 port.
-Then set URL with the ec2 instance as a host name.
+Apply new security settings to the ec2 instance and its host name in connection URL.
 For example, `mongodb://ec2-34-204-10-46.compute-1.amazonaws.com/hamstoo`.